Teun Bijleveld: Emmen

 On 7 July 2021, Bijleveld joined Eerste Divisie club Emmen on a two-year contract.
 He made his debut for the club on 6 August 2021, the first matchday of the 2021–22 season, starting in a 1–1 away draw against Telstar.
 He would also fail to make an impact for Emmen, making only two starts that season in 13 total appearances.
 Emmen won the Eerste Divisie title that season, winning promotion back to the Eredivisie.

 He left the club before the start of the new season, as the two parties mutually agreed to a contract termination.

 Roda JC

 On 30 August 2022, Bijleveld signed a two-year contract with Eerste Divisie club Roda JC.
 He made his Roda debut on 4 September 2022 in a Limburg derby against MVV, starting in a 1–1 draw.
-On 11 December 2022, Bijleveld scored his first goal for the club, as well as his first competive goal in more than four years, opening the score in a 3–1 home loss to his former club Heracles.
+On 11 December 2022, Bijleveld scored his first goal for the club, as well as his first competitive goal in more than four years, opening the score in a 3–1 home loss to his former club Heracles.

+On 21 June 2024, it was announced that Bijleveld and Roda had failed to reach an agreement to extend his expiring contract, making him a free agent.

+Triestina

+On 17 July 2024, Bijleveld joined Serie C side Triestina on a permanent deal, signing a two-year contract with the Italian club.

+Almere City

+On 23 June 2025, it was announced that Bijleveld would join Eerste Divisie club Almere City on a permanent deal on 1 July, signing a three-year contract.